kevoreilly/CAPEv2/docs/book/src/installation/host/routing.rst

 samples to connect to the internet through the same uplink.

 .. note:: It is required to register the dirty line network interface with
-    iproute2 as described in the :ref:`routing_iproute2` section.
+    iproute2 as described in the :ref:`routing_netplan` section.

 .. _routing_inetsim: